mariocaro13/NetPractice/README.md

 | /25  | 255.255.255.128   | 126              | 128        | 192.168.143.0         | 192.168.143.1       | 192.168.143.126     | 192.168.143.127     |
 | /24  | 255.255.255.0     | 254              | 256        | 192.168.143.0         | 192.168.143.1       | 192.168.143.254     | 192.168.143.255     |

+---

 ### 4. Gateways and Routing

+- **Default gateway**
-- Default gateway: exit point from local network to other networks.
+  The device that serves as the exit point from a local network to other networks, typically a router.

-- Switch vs router:
+- **Switch vs Router**
-  - Switch → connects devices within the same network.
+  - **Switch**: Connects multiple devices within the same local network and forwards traffic based on MAC addresses.
-  - Router → connects different networks.
+  - **Router**: Connects different networks together and forwards traffic based on IP addresses.

-- Routing tables and inter-subnet communication.
+- **Routing tables and inter-subnet communication**
+  Routers maintain routing tables that define paths to different networks.
+These tables enable communication between subnets and ensure packets reach their correct destination.

+---

 ### 5. Communication Protocols

+- **TCP/IP model**
-- TCP/IP model: Application, Transport, Network, Link.
+  A four-layer model: Application, Transport, Network, and Link.
+It is the foundation of Internet communication.

-- OSI model: 7 layers and correspondence with TCP/IP.
-- ARP: resolves IP ↔ MAC addresses.
-- ICMP: diagnostic protocol (ping, traceroute).
+- **OSI model**
+  A seven-layer conceptual model (Physical, Data Link, Network, Transport, Session, Presentation, Application) that maps closely to the TCP/IP model.

+- **ARP (Address Resolution Protocol)**
+  Resolves IP addresses into MAC addresses so devices can communicate on a local network.

+- **ICMP (Internet Control Message Protocol)**
+  Used for diagnostics and error reporting.
+Common tools like `ping` and `traceroute` rely on ICMP.

+---

 ### 6. Network Configuration

-- Static vs dynamic IP assignment (DHCP).
+- **Static vs dynamic IP assignment**
+  - **Static**: IP addresses are manually configured and remain fixed.
+  - **Dynamic (DHCP)**: IP addresses are automatically assigned by a DHCP server.

-- Configuring IP, subnet mask, and gateway.
+- **Configuring IP, subnet mask, and gateway**
-- Common errors: invalid IP, wrong mask, missing gateway.
+  Proper configuration ensures devices can communicate within the subnet and reach external networks.

+- **Common errors**
+  - Invalid IP address (outside the subnet range).
+  - Incorrect subnet mask (causing devices to appear in different networks).
+  - Missing or wrong gateway (preventing external communication).

-- Logs for troubleshooting.
+- **Logs for troubleshooting**
+  System and network logs help identify misconfigurations, connectivity issues, and routing errors.

+---

 Recommended documentation:
 - [RFC 791 – Internet Protocol](https://www.rfc-editor.org/rfc/rfc791)